Invisible Keto

 Method

-It's convenient if you have both an oven and an air fryer or some such to reduce time.
+It's convenient if you have both an oven and an air fryer or equivalent to reduce time.

 Roasting the Garlic